tcharding/tobin.cc/content/about-me.md

 also Jiu-Jitsu.
 For health and giggles I do yoga, rock climb, ferment, and grow vegetables.

 I am a self declared apprentice Linux programmer.
-Ater completing undergraduate and post graduate degrees in computer science, both in software development, it became clear to me that I still did not know how to code.
+After completing undergraduate and post graduate degrees in computer science, both in software development, it became clear to me that I still did not know how to code.
 One day I decided to open K&R and start from scratch.
 Two